 Halo Infinite Gameplay

-As expected, the Xbox Games Showcase kicked off with a big Halo Infinite reveal and well, it delivered.
+As expected, the Xbox Games Showcase in 2020 kicked off with a big Halo Infinite reveal and well, it delivered.
 We got our first glimpse of Halo Infinite gameplay with an eight-minute long demo, which shows Master Chief attempt to take down three AA guns.

 Halo Infinite multiplayer

-All of the new weapons from the campaign will also be on offer in multiplayer, but they’ll only be available to pick up around the map as equipment weapons, according to a new blog.
+All of the new weapons from the campaign will also be on offer in multiplayer, but they’ll only be available to pick up around the map as equipment weapons, according to a 343 blog.

 HALO INFINITE FREE-TO-PLAY

 Halo Infinite will have a free-to-play multiplayer mode, Microsoft confirmed the news during its Xbox and Bethesda E3 showcase.